-The opposition to marriage of same-sex couples, on the grounds that it fails to consider the needs or rights of children, does not consider the most relevant body of psychological research into this topic or draws inaccurate conclusions from it.
-Further, opposition to marriage of same-sex couples often incorrectly pre-supposes that, by preventing marriage of same-sex couples, no children will be born or raised within families where parents are of the same sex.
+The opposition to same-sex marriage on the grounds that it fails to consider the needs or rights of children does not consider the most relevant body of psychological research into this topic or draws inaccurate conclusions from it.
+Further, opposition to same-sex marriage often incorrectly presupposes that, by preventing same-sex marriage, no children will be born or raised within same-sex families.
 Such as argument ignores the reality that children are, and will continue to be, born to and raised by parents who are married, those who are unmarried, those who are cohabitating, and those who are single - most of whom will be heterosexual, some of whom will be gay, and some of whom will be lesbian.
-Further, the literature (including the literature on which opponents to marriage of same-sex couples appear to rely) indicates that parents' financial, psychological and physical well-being is enhanced by marriage and that children benefit from being raised by two parents within a legally-recognized union.
-As the CPA stated in 2003, the stressors encountered by gay and lesbian parents and their children are more likely the result of the way in which society treats them than because of any deficiencies in fitness to parent.
+Further, the literature (including the literature on which opponents to same-sex marriage appear to rely) indicates that parents' financial, psychological and physical well-being is enhanced by marriage and that children benefit from being raised by two parents within a legally-recognized union.
+As the CPA stated in 2003, the stressors encountered by gay and lesbian families and their children are more likely the result of the way in which society treats them than because of any deficiencies in fitness to parent.